Saturation of the compression of two interacting magnetic flux tubes evidenced in the laboratory: Methods

 \textbf{X-ray spectroscopy}: A focusing spectrometer with spatial resolution (FSSR) was used for x-ray measurements.
 The FSSR was equipped with a spherically bent mica crystal with a lattice spacing $2d = 19.9149$~\r{A} and a curvature radius of $R = 150$~mm.
 The crystal was aligned to operate at $m = 2$ order of reflection to record the L-shell emission spectra of multicharged copper ions in the range of 8.8–-9.6~\r{A} (1290--1410~eV corresponding energy range).
 Spatial resolution $\delta x=120$~$\mu$m along the compression axis was achieved.
 The spectral resolution was higher than \r{A}/d\r{A}=1000.
 The spectra were recorded on a fluorescence detector Fujifilm Image Plate (IP) of TR type which was situated in a cassette holder shielded from the optical radiation.
 The aperture of the cassette was covered by a PET filter (2~$\mu$m thickness) coated by a thin Al (160~nm) layer to avoid the optical emission irradiating the IP.
 Additionally, the face of the crystal was covered by a similar filter to protect the crystal from laser-matter interaction debris and to subtract the contribution of other reflection orders to the x-ray spectra.
 For the measurements of the plasma parameters, we used 4d-2p and 4s-2p transitions in Ne-like ions as well as Na-like satellites which are sensitive to variations of the electron temperature and density.
 This emission was simulated in a steady-state approach by the PrismSPECT code~\cite{Macfarlane2004}.
 A shot with two targets and large separation $\alpha$ (i.e. when the interaction between the two plasmas is negligible) was used to retrieve the information about the initial conditions for each plasma.
 In this case, we have the lowest contribution of the colder plasma zones at later stages of the evolution to the time-integrated spectrum, since this emission is blocked by the neighbour target.
 The Bremsstrahlung temperature was measured by fitting the spectral continuum with a theoretical profile based on the formula~\cite{Weber2019}: $dN/dE \sim A/ \sqrt{T} \cdot exp(-E/kT)$.

-\textbf{Modeling by the code AKA}: The simulation model treats the ion kinetic dynamics following the PIC formalism and describes the electrons by a 10-moment fluid (having a density which is equal to the total ion density by quasi-neutrality, a bulk velocity, and a six-component electron pressure tensor).
+\textbf{Modeling by the code AKA}: We use the Arbitrary Kinetic Algorithm (AKA) hybrid code \cite{akaGitHub}, built on general and well-assessed principles of previous codes \cite{Winske}, such as Heckle \cite{Smets2011}.
+The simulation model treats the ion kinetic dynamics following the PIC formalism and describes the electrons by a 10-moment fluid (having a density which is equal to the total ion density by quasi-neutrality, a bulk velocity, and a six-component electron pressure tensor).
 The magnetic field and the density are normalized to $B_0$ and $n_0$, respectively.
 The times are normalized to the inverse of ion gyrofrequency, $\Omega_0^{-1} \equiv m_i / (Z_i e B_0)$, in which $Z_i$ is the ionization state, $e$ is the elementary charge, and $m_i$ is the ion mass.
-The lengths are normalized to the ion inertial length $d_0 \equiv c/\omega_{pi}$, in which $c$ is the speed of light, $\omega_{pi} = (n_0 Z_i^2 e^2 / m_i / \varepsilon_0)^{1/2}$ is the ion plasma frequency, and $\varepsilon_0$ is the permittivity of free space.
+The lengths are normalized to the reference ion inertial length $d_0 \equiv c/\omega_{pi}$, in which $c$ is the speed of light, $\omega_{pi} = (n_0 Z_i^2 e^2 / m_i / \varepsilon_0)^{1/2}$ is the ion plasma frequency, and $\varepsilon_0$ is the permittivity of free space.
 The velocities are normalized to the Alfvén velocity $V_A \equiv B_0 / (\mu_0 n_0 m_i)^{1/2}$, in which $\mu_0$ is the permeability of free space.
 Mass and charge are normalized to the ion ones.
 The normalization of the other quantities follows from these ones.